 To prevent possible delays with your project, please make your bookings as far in advance if you can.

 A list of inspection types is available below.

 Please ensure that you or your agent are on site for the inspection and that you have the consented plans and documentation with you (including any amendments).
 The inspection will not be carried out if the approved documentation is not available.

-Building Advisory Officers may refuse to carry out an inspection if health and safety risks aren’t being adequately managed on site.
+Building Advisory Officers are authorised to conduct inspections at all times during normal working hours.
+Safe access to all areas to be inspected must be provided to officers carrying out inspections.
+Our officers may refuse to carry out an inspection if health and safety risks aren’t being adequately managed on site.